Two people looking up at a circular projection of blue and pink waves

 ReelBFD: Digital Arts, Bradford Stories

-Explore an exhibition created by Bradford secondary school students who have worked with professional artists.
+An exhibition created by Bradford secondary school students who worked together with professional artists.

-ReelBFD: Digital Arts, Bradford Stories showcases work created by 13 and 14-year-olds from six Bradford schools, collaborating with professional digital artists as part of the Bradford Digital Creatives project.
+ReelBFD: Digital Arts, Bradford Stories showcased work created by 13 and 14-year-olds from six Bradford schools, in collaboration with professional digital artists as part of the Bradford Digital Creatives project.

-Through immersive video, atmospheric soundscapes and interactive games, ReelBFD explores storytelling in the digital age.
-Alongside students’ finished pieces, visitors can discover the creative process through storyboards, plans and early drafts.
+Through immersive video, atmospheric soundscapes and interactive games, ReelBFD explored storytelling in the digital age.
+Alongside students’ finished pieces, you could also discover the creative process through storyboards, plans and early drafts.

 Credits